 However, there are specialized MBA programs that focus on one subject area and offer a faster path to a job in your desired industry.

 Specialized MBA programs include:

 - MBA in Entrepreneurship

 In this article we will focus on the following different types of MBA programs:

 Globally 60% of applicants to 2-year MBA programs have 3 or more years of work experience.
 Such programs offer the most opportunities for experiential learning in the form of internships and other projects.
 They also require the most commitment in terms of time.
 However, they also provide an unparalleled business school experience.
-As a full time, student, you’ll have access to career services, social and professional clubs, speaker series, counselling, and other activities.
+As a full-time student, you’ll have access to career services, social and professional clubs, speaker series, counseling, and other activities.

 These programs are usually completed in an 11– 16-month time-frame.
 Many programs have strict prerequisites for work and academic experience to complete the MBA curriculum in this compressed time frame.

 Candidates in 1-year full-time MBA programs are experienced professionals seeking to advance their career in their industry or job function and want to earn their degree in a short time period.
 The accelerated nature of the 1-year MBA offers an intense and immersive business school experience.
 Since there usually aren’t extended semester breaks in most one-year programs, internship opportunities may be limited.
 With the majority of candidates coming to these programs with work experience, the focus is on the end goal – your MBA.